KratosMultiphysics/Kratos/applications/PoromechanicsApplication/README.md

 - U_Pl Quasi-zero-thickness interface elements for defining cracks and joints

-- U_Pl_Pg small displacement element for two-phase flow in porous media
+- U_Pl_Pg small displacement element for two-phase flow in porous media (diffusion of gas into liquid not included yet)

 - Local and non-local isotropic damage constitutive laws for continuum